YashGaur000/Face_detection_w-opencv/README.md

 Now move to another files to see more relevant info in these files.
 Explore other repositories for more better understanding and open source knowledge.

-end here.
 To know more follow me and reach out to me via email.

 Take care and Happy open source!